GSA/digitalgov.gov/content/post/2015-03-04-what-is-the-digital-analytics-program-dap.md

 date: 2015-03-04 10:00:23 -0400
 title: 'What is the Digital Analytics Program (DAP)?'
-summary: ' The Digital Analytics Program (DAP) is a cornerstone of the 2012 Digital Government Strategy&rsquo;s mission to improve the citizen experience by streamlining the collection and analysis of digital analytics data on a federal government-wide'
+summary: ' The Digital Analytics Program (DAP) is a cornerstone of the 2012 Digital Government Strategy’smission to improve the citizen experience by streamlining the collection and analysis of digital analytics data on a federal government-wide'
 authors: [marina-fox, tlowden]
 categories:
   - Metrics